 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's safe drinking water hot-line at 1-800-426-4791 or at their web site: http://www.usepa.gov/safewater/
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hot-line (1-800-426-4791).